Why You Should Start Powerlifting Now- by Chaz

 Bigger Faster Stronger: Shepard highlights the importance of strength training with athletics.
 His emphasis on establishing goals and breaking personal records helps lifters tap into the infinite reserve of enthusiasm.
 His work also provides excellent insights into programming workouts around competitive schedules.

 Practical Programming for Strength Training: Here we have another excellent piece by Mark Rippetoe.
-This volume addresses programing in greater depth, gives the reader access to programs targeting the novice, beginner, intermediate, and advanced lifters.
+This volume addresses programming in greater depth, gives the reader access to programs targeting the novice, beginner, intermediate, and advanced lifters.
 He also provides excellent input regarding special populations, such as older lifters or lifters who are dealing with chronic injuries.

 Like many folks new to the iron game, you may have some misconceptions regarding powerlifting that we should probably clear up before we go any further.